codalab/codalab-worksheets/README.md

     cl run 'sleep 10; date'
     cl cat $(cl wait ^)/stdout

+To find out what happened to the last bundle (e.g., why it failed):

+    cl info -v ^

+To rerun the last bundle:

+    cl info -f args ^ | xargs cl

 Dependent bundles are read-only during a run, so to change files or add to a dependent directory, everything must first be copied.
 Example